 Nuts, seeds, beans, and legumes

-Below, find legumes, beans, and seeds with more potassium:
+Some legumes, beans, and seeds also contain more potassium, including:

 Other foods to avoid